-At Aerolite Group, our home inspections are carried out by professionals with decades of combined experience in the field.
+At Aerolite Consulting, our home inspections are carried out by professionals with decades of combined experience in the field.
 They also include elements like lead, asbestos and meth testing – services you won’t find in most standard inspections.
 Here’s a look at the key reasons why you should never skip a home inspection for a new property.

 A quality inspection can reveal vital information about a home, and make the buyer aware of additional costs.
 If you aren’t comfortable with some of these, this generally presents one last chance for you to back out of an offer to buy.